Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Discussion

 \subsection{Jet Structure}

-Very narrow jet core with $\theta_{\rm c} \sim 0.01$~rad has obtained for all three bursts in this work.
+Very narrow jet cores with $\theta_{\rm c} \lesssim 1^{\circ}$ have been obtained for all three bursts in this work.
 In the model adopted in this paper, narrower jets facilitate the production of more sharper rebrightening features, transitioning directly from the peak flux phase to the jet-break stage, as demonstrated in Figure~3 of \cite{Li_Lin_LateAfterglowBump/Plateau_2021}.
 Besides, \cite{Li_Lin_LateAfterglowBump/Plateau_2021} also suggest small $\theta_{\rm c}$ of GRBs 120326A, 100901A, 100814A, and 120404A.
-Although their structured jet model was an Gaussian jet, we suppose both results have comparability due to the very sharp jet edge from our work.
-Such small $\theta_{\rm c}$ are rare but has existed in the BOAT GRB 221009A which provides circumstantial evidence for our results.
-Narrow jets may not be uncommon in GRBs.
+Although their structured jet model was a Gaussian jet, we suppose both results have comparability due to the very sharp jet edge from this work.
+Such a small $\theta_{\rm c}$ requires the core region of the jet to be highly collimated.
+However, there has been little systematic research on the generation mechanisms of extremely narrow jets, for example, through numerical simulations.
+Fortunately, the brightest-of-all-time GRB 221009A provides key evidence for the existence of a highly collimated jet.
+A series of works have inferred that the narrow jet opening angle of GRB 221009A is $\lesssim 1^{\circ}$ \citep[e.g.,][]{LHAASOCol_Cao_teraelectronvolt_2023, Ren_Wang_JetStructureBurst_2024, Zhang_Murase_originveryhigh_2025}.
+The fitting results in this paper thus gain crucial observational support.
+Further, narrow jets may not be uncommon in GRBs.
 Some bright X-ray flares comparable to or even stronger than the prompt emission~\citep[e.g.,][]{Falcone_Burrows_GiantXRay_2006} could be emitted by narrow jets slightly offset from the line of sight.
-Observers would typically miss the prompt emission of narrow jet entirely in most cases.
-Under this scenario, most GRBs are observed within the wing of structured jet~\citep{Zhang_Wang_BOATGRB221009A_2024}.
+Observers would miss the prompt emission of narrow jet entirely in most cases.
+Under this scenario, most GRBs are observed within the wing of a structured jet~\citep{Zhang_Wang_BOATGRB221009A_2024}.